fdazen/fda-documentation/operation_reports.md

 The report will offer you a daily breakdown of all reservations.
+Here is an example:

 ![Operational_reports_3.png]({{site.baseurl}}/images/Operational_reports_3.png)